The lectionary readings may be found at this link.

 In addition to our blog (the one you are looking at right now), we have three additional social media platforms for your viewing pleasure:

-"Like" our Facebook page, @GlenvilleUnitedMethodistChurch, and share the good news of what is happening at the corner of 1st St. / 1st Ave.
-SW in Glenville!
+"Like" our Facebook page, @GlenvilleUnitedMethodistChurch, and share the good news of what is happening at the corner of 1st St. SW / 1st Ave.
+SW in Glenville.

 Subscribe to our YouTube channel, @Glenville United Methodist Church, for playlists with hymns, United Methodist History, and so much more.